Noah Feldman is a Harvard law professor, ethical philosopher & advisor, public intellectual, religious scholar & historian, and prolific writer.

-In 2018 Feldman founded Ethical Compass, which helps clients like Facebook and eBay improve ethical decision-making by creating and implementing new governance solutions.
+In 2018 Feldman founded Ethical Compass Advisors, which helps clients like Facebook, eBay & Tiktok, as well as startups ranging from synthetic biology to AI, improve ethical decision-making by creating and implementing new governance solutions.
 In this capacity, he conceived and architected the Facebook Oversight Board, and continues to advise the company on ethics and governance issues.

 Feldman is host of the Deep Background podcast, an interview show that explores the historical, scientific, legal and cultural context behind the biggest stories in the news, with a focus on ethics & power.
 He has interviewed luminaries & thought leaders like the NYT’s Nikole Hannah-Jones, author Malcolm Gladwell and Ethereum founder Vitalik Buterin.

 At age 32, Feldman served as senior constitutional advisor to the Coalition Provisional Authority in Iraq, and subsequently advised members of the Iraqi Governing Council on the drafting of Iraq’s interim constitution.